dsw7/GPTifier/README.md

 ```console
 ./setup
 ```
-This script will drop a configuration file into the project's home home directory.
+This script will dump a configuration file into the project's home home directory.
 Open the file:
 ```console
 ~/.gptifier/gptifier.toml
 ```